 7. In your child’s social media bio, make a note that the account is monitored by Mom.
 This is a simple, low-tech way to deter some of the predators who may try to reach out to your child.

 8. Teach your children to be aware that people with bad intentions can pretend to be their “friend” on the internet.
 We need to know what is currently happening so that we can be ahead of how to keep our children safe from online predators.

 9. Don’t allow your teen to be online if no one is home.
 Having a password on your computer is a good way to ensure no one gets online unless you are there to let them.

-10. Do not allow them to clear the internet history ever. (or their texts) Check the history regularly, but at random times, and clear it once you have checked it.
+10. Have a filter on the internet.
+There are many to choose from .K9 Web Protection is a free internet filter with parental controls.
+Covenant Eyes is also a very good one, and worth the low monthly cost.
+MM Guardian is another good option.
+And do not allow them to clear the internet history ever. (or their texts) Check the history regularly, but at random times, and clear it once you have checked it.

 Probably the most important thing you can do is win the heart of your young person.
 If you have their heart, they are much more likely to trust you have their best interest in mind when you set up the guidelines, and they aren’t near as likely to fight the boundaries.
 However, it is still wise to be proactive!

 Character training from the time your kids are young and all the way through the teen years is also important.
 Teaching and helping them to grow in areas such as self-control, virtue, obedience, discernment and other character traits will help them when they begin to have a little more freedom online.